 The conclusion of discovery provides another opportunity for each side to settle without having to go to court.
 Following discovery, both sides will have a better idea of the facts and evidence surrounding the case, and in most cases, the evidence that presents itself during the discovery process will strongly motivate the negligent party to settle outside of court.

 Contact The Injury Firm for a free consultation

-If you or someone you know has been injured in an accident in Las Vegas, NV, our experienced and dedicated Las Vegas personal injury lawyer can help you with your case.
+If you or someone you know has been injured in an accident in Las Vegas, NV, our experienced and dedicated attorneys can help you with your case.

 Call us 24/7 for a free and confidential consultation at 702-800-0988 or you may fill out the form on this page.
 Our attorney, Brian M. Boyer, will contact you immediately to help you discover your best plan of action to take following your accident injury.